 Eddie and hope enjoy run off fields in new home I miss him and crying night)

-Sarah and Catherine's two patterdales are pictured
+Sarah and Catherine's two patterdales are pictured right.

 Lynda Johnson (JRT/patterdale):